Al Harrington: Atlanta Hawks (2004–2006)

 On July 15, 2004, Harrington was traded to the Atlanta Hawks in exchange for Stephen Jackson.
 Harrington finally became a nightly starter, but the Hawks did not fare as successfully as the Pacers did after his departure.

 Second run with Pacers (2006–2007)

 On August 22, 2006, Harrington and John Edwards were acquired by the Indiana Pacers from the Atlanta Hawks in a sign-and-trade deal that also sent the Hawks a 2007 first round draft pick.
 In 2006–07, Harrington wore jersey #32 because his first choice #3 was worn by teammate Šarūnas Jasikevičius (saying it stands for "number three, and it's my second time around").

 Golden State Warriors (2007–2008)

-On January 17, 2007, Harrington was dealt to the Golden State Warriors along with teammates Stephen Jackson, Šarūnas Jasikevičius, and Josh Powell for Troy Murphy, Mike Dunleavy, Ike Diogu, and Keith McLeod.
+On January 17, 2007, Harrington was dealt to the Golden State Warriors along with teammates Stephen Jackson, Šarūnas Jasikevičius, and Josh Powell for Troy Murphy, Mike Dunleavy Jr., Ike Diogu, and Keith McLeod.